 In these initial phases, introduce 1 food at a time for 3 days and monitor for reactions before introducing another food.
-I'm happy to share the baby's first foods log I used with you for free HERE.

 One sign of readiness for Phase 2 is when your baby shows interest and pleasure in tasting and opens her mouth when the spoon is near.